brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 11/1 Corinthians 11 14 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-13-2023 01:40:28
+- Timestamp: 12-18-2023 19:29:08
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 60
+- BHT Word Count: 68
-- BHT Commentary Usage: 37.78%
+- BHT Commentary Usage: 41.18%
-- BHT Quality Score: 2.062849211329676
+- BHT Quality Score: 2.019366056588947
-- Generate Attempts: 5 / 5
+- Generate Attempts: 3 / 5
-- ChatGPT injected words (45):
+- ChatGPT injected words (51):
-	['a', 'and', 'appear', 'as', 'be', 'by', 'contempt', 'covered', 'custom', 'customs', 'expose', 'hair', 'having', 'important', 'indications', 'influenced', 'is', 'it', 'itself', 'long', 'men', 'nations', 'nature', 'not', 'of', 'other', 'prevailing', 'prioritize', 'propriety', 'recognized', 'reflects', 'ridicule', 's', 'sense', 'should', 'suggests', 'the', 'themselves', 'to', 'uncovered', 'universally', 'unmanly', 'while', 'with', 'women']
+	['although', 'and', 'are', 'as', 'be', 'between', 'body', 'both', 'clear', 'clothing', 'consider', 'covered', 'covering', 'crucial', 'custom', 'designed', 'discussing', 'distinctions', 'exceptions', 'further', 'hair', 'imply', 'is', 'it', 'long', 'man', 'meant', 'nature', 'nazarite', 'of', 'on', 'practice', 'presence', 'proprieties', 'reinforces', 's', 'sexes', 'such', 'suggestion', 'that', 'the', 'them', 'there', 'to', 'uncovered', 'vow', 'was', 'when', 'while', 'woman', 'women']
-- ChatGPT injected words (significant words only) (28):
+- ChatGPT injected words (significant words only) (30):
-	['appear', 'contempt', 'covered', 'custom', 'customs', 'expose', 'hair', 'having', 'important', 'indications', 'influenced', 'long', 'men', 'nations', 'nature', 'prevailing', 'prioritize', 'propriety', 'recognized', 'reflects', 'ridicule', 's', 'sense', 'suggests', 'uncovered', 'universally', 'unmanly', 'women']
+	['body', 'clear', 'clothing', 'consider', 'covered', 'covering', 'crucial', 'custom', 'designed', 'discussing', 'distinctions', 'exceptions', 'hair', 'imply', 'long', 'man', 'meant', 'nature', 'nazarite', 'practice', 'presence', 'proprieties', 'reinforces', 's', 'sexes', 'suggestion', 'uncovered', 'vow', 'woman', 'women']

 ### Logs
-- Attempt 1 BHT: According to the first-tier commentary, the verse suggests that men should be uncovered and women should be covered.
-The author emphasizes the importance of following nature's indications - if something is meant to be uncovered, it should be left as such, and if it is meant to be covered, it should be covered.
-The commentary clarifies that the mention of customs of other nations is not relevant in this matter.
-Additionally, the fact that nature has provided women, and not men, with long hair implies that men should be uncovered and women covered.
-The second-tier commentary supports this view, explaining that the prevailing custom of men not wearing their hair long reflects the sense of propriety universally recognized.
-Lastly, the third-tier commentary states that men with long hair appear unmanly, womanish, and expose themselves to ridicule and contempt.
+- Attempt 1 BHT: In 1 Corinthians 11:14, it is clear that man was intended to be uncovered while woman was meant to be covered.
+This is in line with nature and the distinctions between the sexes.
+The fact that women are naturally provided with long hair further supports the idea that man was designed to be uncovered and woman covered.
+However, there are exceptions to this rule, such as the Nazarite who wore long hair lawfully as part of a vow sanctioned by God.
+Ultimately, it is important to consider both custom and nature when discussing the proprieties of clothing the body.
-- 🔄 1 Corinthians 11:14 (attempt 1, 141 words, 31.51% quotes quality score: 2.0167884087425203, V2 normalized quality score: 58.4, commentator tiers 1-3: 31.53%, 34.18%, 34.29%)
+- 🔄 1 Corinthians 11:14 (attempt 1, 97 words, 41.27% quotes quality score: 2.0652089072484934, V2 normalized quality score: 60.01, commentator tiers 1-3: 37.74%, 30.06%, 32.2%)
 	- BHT WAS OVER 70 WORDS!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: This passage suggests that men should be uncovered and women should be covered, following the indications of nature.
-The prevailing custom of men not wearing long hair is seen as universally recognized sense of propriety.
-It is emphasized that men with long hair appear unmanly, womanish, and expose themselves to ridicule and contempt.
-The customs of other nations are not relevant in this matter.
-- 🔄 1 Corinthians 11:14 (attempt 2, 64 words, 36.17% quotes quality score: 2.028566378403954, V2 normalized quality score: 58.79, commentator tiers 1-3: 28.19%, 34.94%, 36.86%)
-	- 'PASSAGE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: It is evident from the given insights that there is a clear distinction - men should remain uncovered while women ought to be covered.
-Nature itself indicates which parts of the body should be left uncovered or covered.
-Men with long hair are considered dishonorable, appearing unmanly and exposing themselves to ridicule.
-The prevailing custom among men reflects a universally recognized sense of propriety.
-It is important to prioritize nature's suggestions and not be swayed by the customs of other nations.
+- Attempt 2 BHT: In considering the proprieties of clothing the body, it is evident that man was meant to be uncovered while woman was intended to be covered, as stated in 1 Corinthians 11:14.
+This is in accordance with nature's suggestion and the distinctions between the sexes.
+The fact that women are naturally provided with long hair further supports the practice of covering women.
+While there are exceptions, such as the Nazarite vow, it is important to consider both custom and nature in these matters.
-- 🔄 1 Corinthians 11:14 (attempt 3, 81 words, 37.7% quotes quality score: 1.8259301270999644, V2 normalized quality score: 52.05, commentator tiers 1-3: 33.19%, 33.46%, 33.35%)
+- 🔄 1 Corinthians 11:14 (attempt 2, 81 words, 37.5% quotes quality score: 1.9381140630682552, V2 normalized quality score: 55.78, commentator tiers 1-3: 38.43%, 29.59%, 31.98%)
 	- BHT WAS OVER 70 WORDS!
-- Attempt 4 BHT: This passage highlights the distinction between men being uncovered and women being covered.
-It stresses the importance of adhering to nature's indications regarding covering or uncovering specific parts of the body.
-Men with long hair are considered dishonorable, as it goes against the prevailing custom that reflects a universally recognized sense of propriety.
-It is crucial to prioritize nature's guidance rather than being influenced by the customs of other nations.
-- 🔄 1 Corinthians 11:14 (attempt 4, 72 words, 36.84% quotes quality score: 1.8297862790960395, V2 normalized quality score: 52.18, commentator tiers 1-3: 34.41%, 33.22%, 32.37%)
-	- BHT WAS OVER 70 WORDS!
-	- 'PASSAGE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- ✅ 1 Corinthians 11:14 bht prompt v0.7 (60 words, 37.78% quotes)
+- ✅ 1 Corinthians 11:14 bht prompt v0.7 (68 words, 41.18% quotes)
-- quality score: 2.062849211329676, V2 normalized quality score: 59.93, commentator tiers 1-3: 27.08%, 35.19%, 37.73%)
+- quality score: 2.019366056588947, V2 normalized quality score: 58.49, commentator tiers 1-3: 40.2%, 26.24%, 33.56%)